Nerve Entrapment Specialist

 Dr. Mazzara will conduct a full medical history, covering prior injuries, current symptoms and activities that make the condition better or worse.
 A physical exam will follow, checking muscle strength of the hand, fingers and arm.
 Dr. Mazzara may tap on the nerve in the funny bone to test patient sensation and will feel the arm while in motion to see if the nerve slides out of place when the elbow is bent.
 The patient’s hand strength and ability to feel light touch in the little finger and ring finger is evaluated.

 What is the treatment for ulnar nerve entrapment?

 Anti-inflammatory medications and night time bracing are recommended by Dr. Mazzara as the first treatment options for ulnar nerve entrapment.
 Non-steroidal anti-inflammatory medicines may help reduce swelling around the nerve.
-Wearing a splint to immobilize the joint may also be recommended.
+Wearing a splint during the day, to immobilize the joint, may also be recommended.